 December 21st is known as Look On The Bright Side Day & Phileas Fogg Win A Wager Day.

-Welcome to day 355 of the year folks, there are just 4 days left until Christmas & 10 days left of the year.
+Welcome to day 356 of the year folks, there are just 4 days left until Christmas & 10 days left in 2024.

 From inventions and discoveries and advances in film, TV and space, this day has certainly been an important one in history.

 Did you know that on this day in 1968, the first manned Moon voyage, Apollo 8, was launched?
 It was the first time a human eye ever saw an ‘Earthrise’ as the planet appeared over the Moon’s horizon.

 Keep reading for more fun & interesting facts about December 21st in history!

 What memorable events happened on December 21 in history?
 Keep reading to find out!

 Psy’s music video for “Gangnam Style” surpassed one billion views on YouTube, becoming the first video to do so in the website’s history.